EddieJIV/Lab-Architecture-Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img width="700" height="700" alt="RG Create 2" src="https://github.com/user-attachments/assets/919e86f4-1721-4553-97fb-2394c58d5ef5" />

 - Making sure you're using the proper subscription, we are going to name our Resource Group for this lab & select the region.
-  - Name your Resource Group Active-Directory-Lab
+  - Name your Resource Group, "Active-Directory-Lab"
   - Put your Resource Group in a region local to you, I am going to use East US 2.
 - Click Review + Create.